kgstorm/home-assistant-calorie-tracker/README.md

 # Home Assistant Calorie Tracker

 The Calorie Tracker is a custom component for Home Assistant that helps you monitor your daily calorie intake and progress toward your fitness goals.
 If using an LLM conversation agent (such as OpenAI Conversation), you can log everything through your voice assistant.
+A custom panel is included for visualizing your progress.

 ## Features